Android-for-Python/Camera4Kivy/README.md

 Specify which camera to connect to.
 For example `camera_id = 'front'`.
 A string containing an integer (default '0'), or on Android 'back' (default), or 'front'.

 ##### mirrored
 Boolean default True.
 Mirrors the preview image.
 Ignored on Android where by convention 'front' is always mirrored and 'back' is never mirrored.
+Captures are never mirrored, except a screenshot capture if the Preview is mirrored.

 ##### filepath_callback
 On a capture of a photo, video, or screenshot, this argument specifies a method to receive the path and name of the saved file.
 For example `filepath_callback = my_method`, where `def my_method(self, path):` is an app supplied method with a string argument.